Crash landing in Siberia, 2 killed, most survive | DW | 27.06.2019

 The area's emergency situations ministry said the Antonov-24 (An-24) over-shot the runway on landing, hit what it described as an airport building, and caught fire.

 On board had been 46 persons, including a crew of four.
-Alongside the two killed, 21 people had required medical treatment, the ministry said.
+Besides the two fatalities, 21 people had required medical treatment, the ministry said.

 Pictures showed burning wreckage and the fuselage's nose embedded in the building.